sixticket/Toward_FM_for_NPP_SmolLM2/README.md

 # Toward FM for NPP — SmolLM2

-Official code for **"Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control"** (Lee et al., 2026).
+Official code for **"Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control"** — accepted at *npj Artificial Intelligence* (Nature Portfolio, 2026).

 A compact 360M-parameter language model (SmolLM2) that generates physically valid PWR control-rod commands, validated through closed-loop execution in the KOMODO reactor simulator.